Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

+The integration cycle for an off-shell amplitude has to be treated carefully near the boundary of the moduli space where the surface degenerates.
+This is because the off-shell amplitudes can have infrared divergences from these regions.
+These regions correspond to $s\to \infty$ limit of \eqref{plumb}.
+There are two kinds of infrared divergences that can appear in off-shell amplitudes

+\begin{itemize} \item {\it Generic degeneration}: referred to a degeneration in which the state that propagates through a degenerating cycle carries a generic off-shell momentum.

+\item {\it Special degeneration}: referred to a degeneration in which the state that propagates through a degenerating cycle is forced to have zero or on-shell momentum. \end{itemize}

+We can regulate the infrared divergences caused by the generic degenerations by making the analytic continuation $s\to \mathrm{i}s$ and including a damping factor $e^{-\epsilon s}$ in the integral as $s\to\infty$ \cite{Berera199301,Berera199406}.
+The infrared divergences caused by the special degenerations are regulated by restricting the integral over $s$ integral by some upper cut-off \cite{Witten2012a,Witten2012b,Witten2012c,Witten201306}.

-In this section, we shall describe an explicit construction of the off-shell amplitudes in superstring theory using hyperbolic Riemann surfaces, following the general construction described in the previous sections.
-This construction is similar to the construction of the off-shell amplitudes in the bosonic-string theory explained in the section \ref{H Off-Shell b Amplitudes}.
-Hence, we shall restrict our discussion to the additional details.
+In this section, we shall describe an explicit construction of off-shell superstring amplitudes using hyperbolic surfaces.
+This construction is similar to the construction of off-shell bosonic-string amplitudes explained in Section \ref{H Off-Shell b Amplitudes}.
+Hence, we shall restrict our discussion to additional details.